Your Biggest Pain Needs You the Most

 Pain that needed me.

 What causes us the most pain is what we need to be addressing.
-I learned that for sure!
+I learned that for sure.

 Those aches and pains, headaches, or digestive discomfort are all trying to get our attention.
 Our bodies keep a record of how we are feeling.
 We can hide inside a television drama or get lost in a video game, but until we get to the core of our pain, we will keep feeling the manifestations in our bodies.

 It’s the successful artist who was able to shut down the voices that told him to be more responsible and get a “real” job.
 It’s the teacher who defied all odds of getting a full-time job in the school district of her choice because she wouldn’t give up applying, networking, and making it happen.
-Or the woman who wanted a child and didn’t have a guy in her life and went against all sorts of scrutiny from family and friends and did what she knew would bring her joy and have a baby on her own.
-I could go on and on with examples, but you get the gist – we need to work for what we want AND shut out the noise that causes us pain.
+Or the woman who wanted a child and didn’t have a guy in her life, and went against all sorts of scrutiny from family and friends, and did what she knew would bring her joy by having a baby on her own.

 To Taking Care of Your Pain,